-Everything about Domaine Yves Cuilleron Cote Rotie Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine Yves Cuilleron Cote Rotie Rhone with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley, Links to all Rhone Valley Wine Producer Profiles

 Domaine Yves Cuilleron Vineyards, Wines, Winemaking

 Domaine Yves Cuilleron owns 52 hectares of vines in total.
 22 hectares of vines are located in Condrieu, where he produces La Petite Cote, Les Chaillets and Ayguets.
 He also produces Cornas, red and white wine in St. Joseph, St. Peray and several Vin de France wines.

 In the Cote Rotie appellation.
 Yves Cuilleron owns vines planted in the Bassenon, Rochains, La Landonne, Rozier, Vialliere, Mornachon, Le Plomb, Bonniviere, Janet, Grand Taillis and Gerine lieux dits.

 Many of the vines are young, having been planted starting in the 1990’s, going forward.
 Although, they own a small parcel of vines that were planted in 1965, that are placed in Terres Sombres.

 Domaine Yves Cuilleron produces 3 wines from Cote Rotie:

 Domaine Yves Cuilleron Bassenon comes from vines planted in Coteaux de Semons.
 The wine made its debut in 1994.
 The wine takes its name from a small, local stream.